 The simple image of a black and white flame is easy to identify and will indicate that one of several fire related hazards are present.
 The specific hazards include flammable chemicals, pyrophoric, self-heating chemicals, chemicals that emit flammable gas, self-reactive chemicals, and organic peroxides.

-The basic image of a gas cylinder is used to indicate any type of gas that is under pressure.
+The basic image of a gas cylinder is used to indicate any type of gas that is under pressure, or which are liquefied and refrigerated.
+There is only one hazard classes that uses this pictogram — gases under pressure.
+Hazards presented by these products are related to the high pressure or cold temperatures.

 This pictogram has two test tubes pouring out a liquid.
 The first is pouring onto a black line used to represent metals, and the second is onto a hand.
 In both cases, there are lines to indicate that the liquid is burning through the metal and/or hand.
 Any chemical that is corrosive and can cause skin burns, eye damage, or eat through metals will require this label.